 M.genitalium associated PID

-Routine PID treatment is not likely to adequately treat Mg-associated PID and moxifloxacin is recommended for 14 days.
-See MSHC treatment guideline on PID.
+Routine PID treatment is not likely to adequately treat Mg-associated PID and and combination therapy with moxifloxacin (400mg daily) together with doxycycline (100mg bd) for 14 days is recommended.
+See MSHC treatment guideline on PID

 M.genitalium in pregnancy